Phaseolus acutifolius

 Phaseolus acutifolius, also known as the tepary bean, is a legume native to the southwestern United States and Mexico and has been grown there by the native peoples since pre-Columbian times.
 It is more drought-resistant than the common bean (Phaseolus vulgaris) and is grown in desert and semi-desert conditions from Arizona through Mexico to Costa Rica.
-The waters requirements are low.
+The water requirements are low.
 The crop will grow in areas where annual rainfall is less than 400 mm.